Let all the peoples praise you!

 Dear PAM members:

 As a PAM member you have access to the official PAM journal, Call to Worship as a resource.
-Call to Worship, is available as a printed version and as an online resource version.
+Call to Worship is available in both print and online versions.

 If you are a current PAM member and already have the login password for the downloadable online resources, click the link below to go to the login page.

-If you have not yet renewed your PAM membership for the 2013-2014 year, Click the green button to the right to do so now and instantly get the Call to Worship login info.
+If you have not yet renewed your PAM membership for the 2015-2016 year, Click the red button to the right to do so now and immediately receive Call to Worship login info.

-The printed version is scheduled to be shipped September 10th.
+The printed version is scheduled to be shipped in early fall.

 Please take a few moments to read the letter below from the editor of Call to Worship.

 Presbyterian Association of Musicians

 100 Witherspoon St

 Louisville, KY 40202